Continuity (fiction)

-In fiction, continuity is a consistency of the characteristics of people, plot, objects, and places seen by the reader or viewer over some period of time.
-It is relevant to several media.
+In fiction, continuity is the consistency of the characteristics of people, plot, objects, and places seen by the audience over some period of time.
+It is relevant to many genres and forms of storytelling, especially if it is long-running.

-Continuity is particularly a concern in the production of film and television due to the difficulty of rectifying an error in continuity after shooting has wrapped.
-It also applies to other art forms, including novels, comics, and video games, though usually on a smaller scale.
-It also applies to fiction used by persons, corporations, and governments in the public eye.
+Continuity is particularly a concern in the process of film and television production due to the difficulty in rectifying errors after filming ends.
+Continuity can also apply to other art forms, such as novels, comics, and video games, though usually on a smaller scale; it also applies to fiction used by persons, corporations, and governments in the public eye.

-Most productions have a script supervisor on hand whose job is to pay attention to and attempt to maintain continuity across the chaotic and typically non-linear production shoot.
-This takes the form of a large amount of paperwork, photographs, and attention to and memory of large quantities of detail, some of which is sometimes assembled into the story bible for the production.
-It usually regards factors both within the scene and the technical details, including meticulous records of camera positioning and equipment settings.
-The use of a Polaroid camera was standard but has since been replaced by digital cameras.
-All of this is done so that, ideally, all related shots can match, despite perhaps parts being shot thousands of miles and several months apart.
-It is an inconspicuous job because if done perfectly, no one will ever notice.
+Most film and TV productions have a script supervisor on hand whose job is to pay attention to and attempt to maintain continuity across the chaotic and typically non-linear production schedule.
+It is an inconspicuous job because if done well, none may ever notice.
+The script supervisor gathers numerous paperwork, photographs, and other documentation which note a large quantity of detail for maintaining the continuity of the production; some of the gathered documents can be sometimes assembled into the story bible.
+The gathered information and photographs usually records factors both within the scene and the technical details of the production, including meticulous records of camera positioning and equipment settings.
+Film-based Polaroid cameras were once standard but have since been replaced by digital cameras; all of this is, ideally, so that all related shots can match, even though filming has been split up over months on different sets and locations.

 In comic books, continuity has also come to mean a set of contiguous events, sometimes said to be "set in the same universe."

 Continuity errors

-Most continuity errors are subtle and minor, such as changes in the level of drink in a character's glass or the length of a cigarette, and can be permitted with relative indifference even to the final cut.
-Others can be more noticeable, such as sudden drastic changes in the appearance of a character.
-Such errors in continuity can ruin the illusion of realism and affect the suspension of disbelief.
+Many continuity errors are subtle, such as minor changes between shots (like the level of drink in a glass or the length of a cigarette); these minor errors often remain due to relative indifference to the final cut.
+While minor errors are often unnoticed by the average viewer, other errors may be more noticeable, such as sudden drastic changes in the appearance of a character.
+Productions will aim to prevent such errors in continuity because they can affect the audience's suspension of disbelief.

 In cinema, special attention must be paid to continuity because scenes are rarely shot in the order in which they appear in the final film.
-The shooting schedule is often dictated by location permit issues.
+The shooting schedule is often dictated by location permit issues and other logistics.
 For example, a character may return to Times Square in New York City several times throughout a movie, but as it is extraordinarily expensive to close off Times Square, those scenes will likely be filmed all at once to reduce permit costs.
-Weather, the ambience of natural light, cast and crew availability, or any number of other circumstances can also influence a shooting schedule.
+Weather, the ambiance of natural light, cast and crew availability, or any number of other circumstances can also influence a shooting schedule.